 4. What Training and Development do you Offer?

 The very best employers don’t just hire, they also retain and develop their employees by investing in them.
 It’s becoming a standard expectation for professionals who want to be continuously growing and increasing the value they bring to a role (and their CV).
 Ask about ‘back to school’ subsidised courses, in-house workshops and training days with experts.

-Needless to say, this is probably one of the best questions you can ask an employer as it shows you’re keen to progress within their business.
+Needless to say, this is probably one of the best questions you can ask a Bangkok employer as it shows you’re keen to progress within their business.

 You’ve got the job, now you can find out exactly what it is.
 There’s a few excellent reasons to ask this question: firstly, starting a new job is a time of inefficiency as you’re getting used to the environment, systems, people and you’re often waiting for steps to be completed before you can get to work.
 Plus, it’s a time where you’ve gone from being in full control in your last role, to being somewhat out of control, as it’s all so new.

 By asking this question, you can get a clear focus on what to work on from day one.
 Irrespective of laptops being ready or logins created, you can just crack on, start adding value and use those skills they hired you for.

 Secondly, every professional needs clear direction and goals, so they know what to aim for and when they hit it.
 Both for productivity and rewards.
 If your hiring manager can answer this question straight off the bat, then you know they have the ability to set clear goals and expectations for your role going forward.
 This is a very important element for job satisfaction and career progression.

 6. Ask Yourself: Are you Excited About the Job?